josephj6/Device-Management-Dashboard/README.md

 ## 🔍 Overview

-As a Retail Associate at Nike, I noticed a consistent pain point: our device (AD) checkout process was manual—pen and paper—and error-prone.
+As a Retail Associate at Nike, I noticed a consistent pain point: our device (AD) checkout process was manual (pen and paper 😵‍💫) and error-prone.
 It resulted in illegible logs, inaccurate timestamps, and costly device misplacement.

 To solve this, I designed and built the **Device Management Dashboard (DMD)** using Python and Replit.